argrelay/argrelay/docs/dev_notes/how_search_works.md

 # Explanation

-TODO: Merge this section of the doc with FS_55_57_45_04 command interp.
+TODO: Merge this section of the doc with FS_55_57_45_04 enum selector.

 *   The ultimate purpose of the command line is to execute some function with some arguments.